lubianat/quali_phd/manuscript.md

 # Methodology

 This project's methodology resembles practical research-action practices [@wikidata:Q108479295].
-Its goals of improving inteoperability of cell-type data implies a combination of action and research.
-Action in the form of active contributions to ontologies and knowledge-graphs, by getting involved and contributing to ongoing projects in the context of the Human Cell Atlas and knowledge management.
-Research in the 3 forms:
+Our goal of improving the interoperability of cell-type data implies a combination of action and research.
+Action in the form of active contributions to ontologies and knowledge graphs by getting involved and contributing to ongoing projects in the Human Cell Atlas and knowledge management context.
+Research in 3 forms:
     - Philosophical investigation on the nature of knowledge representations of cell types, both in formal logic settings and in current academic practice
     - Applied investigations of database integration and data quality in the context of Wikidata and biomedical ontologies
     - Data-driven biomedical research targeted at hypothesis generation and literature-based discovery using knowledge at the level of cell-type

-All the research forms are intertwined with the improvement of knowledge management in biomedical sciences, with a focus on the Human Cell Atlas.
-The methods included the development and application of a framework for organized reading of the scientific literature, aimed at providing contact with the different facets of biocuration and Human Cell Atlas-related research.
+All the research forms are intertwined with the improvement of knowledge management in biomedical sciences, focusing on the Human Cell Atlas.
+The methods included the development and application of a framework for an organized reading of the scientific literature, providing contact with the different facets of biocuration and Human Cell Atlas-related research.

 ## Organized reading

-To handle the literature reading necessary for this project, a framework was developed for reading and is described in details in the results section.
+A reading framework was developed to handle the literature reading necessary for this project and is described in detail in the results section.
 The framework is based on GitHub and includes Python scripts, a file organizing the reading list, and another documenting the reading history in RDF.
 Notes and additional information are saved in a GitHub repository, and the structured information powers a live website with analytics on the users recent readings.
 The source code for Wikidata Bib is available at <https://github.com/lubianat/wikidata_bib/tree/template> and notes on my readings can currently be accessed at <https://lubianat.github.io/wikidata_bib/>.

-Additionaly, the methodology included a discipline of reading that entails the daily reading of 2 articles, one about "cell types" and another about "biocuration".
+Additionally, the methodology included a discipline of reading that entails the daily task of reading 2 articles, one about "cell types" and another about "biocuration".
-The articles are obtained by a mixed manual and automatic approach, including a la carte selection of articles to read alongside Wikidata queries for Cell, Nature, Science and eLife papers about single cell transcriptomics (query: <https://w.wiki/4LHr>) and for papers on biocuration (query: <https://w.wiki/4LHi>).
+The articles are obtained by a mixed manual and automatic approach, including a la carte selection of articles to read alongside Wikidata queries for Cell, Nature, Science and eLife papers about single-cell transcriptomics (query: <https://w.wiki/4LHr>) and papers on biocuration (query: <https://w.wiki/4LHi>).
 )

 ### Biocuration of cell classes for Wikidata